DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/interactive-e-forms.md

 ---
-title: Create an Interactive E-Form
+title: Interactive E-Forms
 author: Anna Gubareva
 ---
-# Create an Interactive E-Form
+# Interactive E-Forms

 This tutorial describes how to create a form that is fillable in Print Preview.